 Your first menstrual period is called menarche.
 It usually happens around age 12.
 But it may start earlier or later.
 Your period is a part of your menstrual cycle.
 This cycle is a series of changes your body goes through to prepare for a possible pregnancy.
 Having a period means you can get pregnant if sperm fertilizes an egg through sex.

 At first, your period may not come every month in a regular pattern.
 It could be as long as 2 years before yours has a regular pattern.
-Most women have a period about every 4 weeks.
+Periods usually occur about every 4 weeks.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.